 Archaeologists suggest that the first zoo ever existed is located south of Luxor in Egypt.
 Discovered in 2009, the area is said to be occupied by 112 animals, all assigned based on the remains.

-5. What are the biggest zoos in every continent?
+5. Where are the world’s biggest zoos in every continent?

-- North America has Columbus Zoo and Aquarium in Ohio with over 234 hectares.
+- Biggest zoo in the USA: North America has Columbus Zoo and Aquarium in Ohio with over 234 hectares.

-- South America’s Guadalajara Zoo has over 50 hectares.
+- Biggest zoo in South America: Guadalajara Zoo has over 50 hectares.

-- Africa’s Pretoria Zoo has 210 acres of animal-occupied land.
+- Biggest zoo in Africa: Pretoria Zoo has 210 acres of animal-occupied land.

-- The Tierpark in Berlin is the biggest in Europe having 160 hectares of land.
+- Biggest zoo in Europe: The Tierpark in Berlin is the biggest in Europe having 160 hectares of land.

-- Sri Venkateswara zoological park in India is the biggest among Asian zoos and has an area of 5,532 acres.
+- Biggest zoo in Asia: Sri Venkateswara Zoological Park in India is the biggest among Asian zoos and has an area of 5,532 acres.

-- Australia’s The Wild Zoo is the biggest in Australasia with over 9,154 acres.
+- Biggest zoo in Australasia: Australia’s The Wild Zoo is the biggest in Australasia with over 9,154 acres.